Configure RoboGEO

 To set an option in the RoboGEO preferences, select it from the tree view and then enter the new value into the 'Current Value' box.
 Click the 'Save' button to save it.

 If an item requires a True/False value, select the appropriate option.
 Other items require that you type a value directly into the textbox.
-Some items, such as the Datum and CameraOffset, require an additional input form - double click on the 'Current Value' box to load it.
+Some items, such as the Datum, require an additional input form - double click on the 'Current Value' box to load it.
+If the field is a URL or media file, double clicking on it will load it into the associated program.

 EditOriginalImages